 ❓ Want Local Help Planning Your CDMX Trip?
 Check out Go Ask a Local trip planning service.
 They hire locals to help you with individualized trip planning services and guides tours!

 Plaza del Zócalo

-No visit to Mexico City is complete without a checking out the city’s main square, the Plaza del Zócalo.
+No Mexico City itinerary is complete without a checking out the city’s main square, the Plaza del Zócalo.
 Today the square is a common gathering point for festivals, protests, and events, but the area has been a center of Mexican history for at least 700 years.